 Myths About Mass Shootings

-After a mass shooting like the recent school shooting in Parkland, Florida which left 17 people dead, many wonder if such an incident could have been prevented.
+After a mass shooting like the June 24, 2018 shooting at a North Carolina dance studio leaving one dead and six seriously injured or the February 14, 2018 school shooting in Parkland, Florida which left 17 people dead and 17 more wounded, many wonder if such incidents could have been prevented.
 They try to determine if there were warning signs that should have been noticed, whether the person had a mental illness, or if the shooter held extreme views on politics or the Middle East.

 Even before the final death count had been reported from the shooting spree in Parkland, Florida, politicians, policy makers, mental health professionals, and other experts could be found on the media, voicing their proposals for change.
 Some talked about gun control, others about mental health screenings, and still more about the need for better security in schools and other public places.
 Whatever the these individuals made certain assumptions concerning patterns they believed could be found based on profiles created from aggregated data of mass killers.
 Unfortunately, these assumptions were not always consistent with the facts.
 These beliefs also failed to recognize that predicting such violence is almost impossible based on common characteristics.